-Since Linux Station is not really running as a virtual machine, it pretty fast.
+Since Linux Station is not really running as a virtual machine, it runs pretty fast.
 You can even hookup a HDMI monitor and a USB mouse and Keyboard to your QNAP and use it as a workstation.
 But most of us do not use their QNAP that way.
-Instead the can access Linux Station through their webbrowser, or … VNC.
+Instead you can access Linux Station through their webbrowser, or … VNC.

 VNC access comes with a challenge though.
 What the heck is the password?
 No matter what you do in the remote desktop settings, the password is fully ignored.

 In this short article I’ll show you how to set a password – albeit in a not so conventional way.